tholok97/tnt-docs/mink_tests/README.md

-# Functional test of our deploymet of bookface using mink and phpunit
+# Functional test of our deployment of bookface using mink and phpunit

 ## Dependencies